HomeDirectoriesLocal SEO Ranking Factors 2026 — What Are They for Business Directories?

 Here’s a practical example: “Smith & Sons Plumbing” versus “Smith and Sons Plumbing” might seem interchangeable to humans, but algorithms see them as potentially different businesses.
 Same goes for “123 Main Street, Suite 4” versus “123 Main St., Ste.
 4”.
 Pick one format and stick with it religiously.

-Now, back to our topic of making your citations work harder for you.
-Structured data markup—specifically Schema.org markup—is like giving search engines a cheat sheet for understanding your business information.
+Back to making your citations work harder for you.
+Structured data markup, specifically Schema.org markup, is like giving search engines a cheat sheet for understanding your business information.
 It’s machine-readable code that explicitly tells crawlers, “This is the business name, this is the address, this is what we do.”

-The LocalBusiness schema has evolved considerably by 2026.
+The LocalBusiness schema has changed considerably by 2026.
 We’re now seeing enhanced properties for service areas, operating hours variations, and even real-time availability indicators.
-If your directory listings support structured data (and the good ones do), you need to ensure it’s implemented correctly.
+If your directory listings support structured data (and the good ones do), you need to make sure it’s implemented correctly.

-Based on my experience, businesses that properly implement LocalBusiness schema see an average 23% improvement in local pack visibility within three months.
-That’s not a guarantee, but it’s a pattern I’ve observed consistently across different industries and markets.
+In my experience, businesses that properly implement LocalBusiness schema see an average 23% improvement in local pack visibility within three months.
+That’s not a guarantee, but it’s a pattern I’ve seen consistently across different industries and markets.

 • Complete LocalBusiness or more specific sub-types (Restaurant, LegalService, etc.)